Tightness of Liouville first passage percolation for $\gamma \in (0,2)$: Concentration

-It is known (see \cite{BerestyckiGffLqg}) that the support of the Liouville measure $M_{\gamma}$ on $D$ is the so-called thick points of the Gaussian free field i.e. the set of points

-where $h_{\eps}$ is the circle average process of the Gaussian free field $h$ on $D$ with Dirichlet boundary condition.
-If such a property were true for the metric (with some other thickness), by replacing $\psi_{0,K}(P)$ by the typical value of $\psi_{0,K}$ over $\pi_n^K(\psi)$, we would get

-It is not expected that the weight is approximately constant over the crossing (since there may be some not too small level lines of the field that the crossing has to take into account).
-This condition requires that the length of the crossing is not supported by a small fraction of coarse blocks.
+It is not expected that the weight is approximately constant over the crossing (since there may be some large level lines of the field that the crossing must cross).
+Condition~(T), however, roughly requires that the length of the crossing is supported by a number of coarse blocks that grows at least like some small but positive power of the total number of coarse blocks.
+Note that the fraction in Condition~(T) is the $\ell^2$ norm of the vector of crossing weights on each block divided by the square of the $\ell^1$ norm of the same, and thus controlling it amounts to an anticoncentration condition for this vector.

 The core of this section is the proof of Theorem \ref{thm:AssTthm}.
 Before proving it, let us already jump to the important following proposition.
+Here we use the assumption that $\xi\in(0,2/d_2)$, although the formulation of Condition (T) is designed so that it could also hold for larger $\xi$.

 \begin{Prop} If $ \gamma \in (0,2)$, then $\xi := \frac{\gamma}{d_{\gamma}}$ satisfies Condition (T). \end{Prop}